Dodgers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in three of their past 10 games and have gone 2-1 in those contests.
+- The Dodgers have played as the favorite in three of their past 10 games and have won two of those contests.

 Dodgers Betting Records & Stats

-- The Dodgers have won 28 of the 44 games they were the moneyline favorite this season (63.6%).
+- The Dodgers have won 64.4% of the games this season when they were favored on the moneyline (29-16).

-- Los Angeles has not yet played as moneyline favorites of -300 or shorter.
+- When playing as moneyline favorites with odds of -250 or shorter, Los Angeles has a 4-1 record (winning 80% of its games).

-- The Dodgers have an implied moneyline win probability of 75% in this game.
+- Based on this contest's moneyline, the Dodgers have an implied win probability of 71.4%.

-- In the 55 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 31 times (31-23-1).
+- Los Angeles has had an over/under set by bookmakers 56 times, and have combined with opponents to go over the total in 32 of those games (32-23-1).

-- The Dodgers have had a spread set for only two contests this season, and failed to cover in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.